 What Does Power of Attorney Mean?

-A power of attorney, also known as a letter of attorney, is a legal document that one signs to transfer control of their property to another party.
-The person giving someone their rights is known as the principal, the grantor or the donor.
+A power of attorney, also known as a letter of attorney, is a legal document that you sign to authorize another person to act on your behalf.
+The person who is giving their power is known as the principal, the grantor or the donor.
 The person taking on the power is known as the agent or the attorney-in-fact.

 The grantor can choose which rights to give the agent.
-For instance, if you have a disease that may leave you incapacitated, you can give medical power attorney to an agent to make decisions about treatment if you are unable to do so.
+For instance, if you have a disease that may leave you incapacitated, you can give medical power attorney to an agent to make decisions about treatment when you become unable to do so.
 Grantors could also give the agent the right to make financial decisions for them, including over their investment accounts.
-For example, if you are going on a six-month trip around the world, you may grant power of attorney to someone to help you run your rental properties.
+For example, if you are going on a six-month trip around the world, you may grant POA to someone to help you run your rental properties.

 Types of Power of Attorney

-As said above, there are different responsibilities you can grant using a power of attorney.
+As said above, there are different responsibilities you can grant using a POA.
 The most common are as follows:

 - General power of attorney: This gives a broad spectrum of rights to the agent.
 They can handle business transactions, settle claims or operate your business.
 This type of power of attorney is useful if you are leaving the country or if you foresee yourself becoming incapacitated.
 Estate plans often include a general power of attorney.
 General power of attorney can also include insurance decisions and investment decisions, including those regarding your 401(k) or IRA.

-- Special power of attorney: This gives specific rights to the agent.
-If you want to take a sabbatical and need someone to see to your business interests, this could work.
-The agent can control your business interests but you maintain other rights.
+- Special power of attorney: This gives specific authority to the agent.
+If you want to take a sabbatical and need someone to see to your business interests, you could assign specific business powers to your agent for a set amount of time.

 Durable vs. Springing Power of Attorney

-There are two additional categories that every power of attorney will fall into: durable and springing.
+There are two additional categories that every POA will fall into: durable and springing.
 Durable power of attorney takes effect as soon as you sign the document.
 Your agent immediately assumes the power you are granting them, and they keep that power if you do become incapacitated or once you take whatever actions that leave you unable to attend to your affairs.

 Springing power of attorney, on the other hand, only goes into effect once you become incapacitated.
-This is a good option for those who simply want to ensure they’re prepared in the event that something were to happen.
+This is a good option for those who simply want to prepare for the event if something were to happen.
 If you have a high risk illness, for example, a springing power of attorney lets you maintain the sole rights to make decisions for your treatment unless you become incapacitated, in which case your agent assumes the responsibility.

 How to Create a Power of Attorney

-Creating your own power of attorney is not difficult.
+Creating your own POA is not difficult.
 Here are the steps you’ll need to take:

-- Choose which type you need and choose your agent, which we discuss in more detail below.
+- Determine which type you need and choose your agent, which we discuss in more detail below.

 - Buy or download the proper form.
 The form will depend on the state you are in, so make sure you are getting the correct one.
-This may also be the step in which you choose to contact an attorney to help you.
+Alternately, you may want to hire an attorney to help you draw up your power of attorney.

 - Sign the document.
 Some states will require you to get your signature notarized.
 You may also need to get the document formally recorded by the county or file it with a court or government office for it to be legal.